-The characteristics of the HMS Plover and our avian friend, the Plover, are a reflection of our own values.
+The characteristics of the HMS Plover and our avian friend, the Plover, reflect our own values.
 Today, we strive to continue the incredible legacy of our name by committing to the same qualities of Courage, Innovation, Perseverance, Integrity and Teamwork (CIPIT).

-These values are what defines us, as we venture to bring new, innovative corporate travel services and solutions to our clients.
+These values are what define us, as we venture to bring new, innovative corporate travel services and technology solutions to our clients.